Guide to Skiing Bend, Sunriver & Beyond

 Mt.
 Bachelor Ski Resort

 Visit Mt.
 Bachelor Ski Resort, and discover a new love for skiing.
-As the sixth largest ski resort in the United States, Mt.
+As the seventh largest ski resort in the United States, Mt.
 Bachelor has over 4,300 acres of lift accessible terrain with 12 lifts, magic carpets, terrain parks, rental shops and plenty of food options for a day away.
 With over 100 runs to explore, this mountain is full of surprises, even for seasoned veterans.
 What if not all your family members ski?
 Not a problem!
 Enjoy the warm indoors and a warm or cold beverage and some nibbles at one of the two base lodges.

 Hoodoo Ski Area